mattrussi/gitlab-com-runbooks/howto/packagecloud-infrastructure.md

 1. grab backup_scripts/04-packagecloud.sh
 1. `time bash 04-packagecloud.sh`
-1. As soon as cloud-init is done (`tail -f /var/log/cloud-init-output.log`), you can proceed with configuring packagecloud\'s secrets.
+1. As soon as cloud-init is done (`tail -f /var/log/cloud-init-output.log`), you can proceed with configuring secrets for packagecloud.

 Manual way: